theonize/Currier/index.md

   Isaac Newton

 __This work is a compilation of the biblical information that has been distilled through me.__  The Logos, and God's revelation of it via the Bible, is the only truly unfathomable material worth plumbing.
+It is with the utmost sobriety and modesty I can muster that I present these works publically.
+There are bound to a multitude of typos and errors, both of the grammatical and theological variety.
+However, it behooves me to record what I have learned (much as possible) as freely and completely as possible.
+A great effort has been done toward my salvation and it wouldn't do to waste that cost.

 ## Site-Map